area17/twill/docs/.sections/getting-started/configuration.md

 #### Enabled features

-You can opt-in or opt-out from certain Twill's features using the `enabled` array in your `config/twill.php` file.
+You can opt-in or opt-out from certain Twill features using the `enabled` array in your `config/twill.php` file.
 Values presented in the following code snippet are Twill's defaults:

 ```php
 <?php